What is an STP?

 STPs are a way for the NHS to develop its own, locally appropriate proposals to improve health and care for patients.
 They are working in partnership with democratically elected local councils, drawing on the expertise of frontline NHS staff and on conversations about priorities with the communities they serve.

 A collaborative approach has allowed local leaders to plan around the needs of whole areas, not just those of individual organisations.

 The partnerships are arranged across 44 geographical areas (or ‘footprints) which cover the whole of England.
 They are led by well-respected figures from different parts of the NHS and local government, including chief executives of NHS trusts, accountable officers of clinical commissioning groups (CCGs), local government senior leaders and clinicians.

 Proposals have been published for every part of England.
 A small number of the partnerships are now evolving into integrated or ‘accountable’ care systems (ACSs).
 In these areas, providers and commissioners come together, with a combined budget and fully shared resources, to serve a defined population.

 STPs are a work in progress – they have evolved since organisations began working together in 2016, and will continue to do so as every area holds conversations with local staff, patients and the public.
 These conversations are still taking place and local proposals will continue to reflect them.

 What do the proposals mean for patients?

-The proposals include common-sense changes to improve patients’ lives.
+The proposals include practical changes to improve patients’ lives.
 These include things that patients often tells the NHS they care about; like making it easier to see a GP, speeding up cancer diagnosis and offering help faster to people with mental ill-health.

 The NHS is one of this country’s proudest achievements and it has always adapted to improve care for patients.
 The growing number of older people in England is in part a testament to its success.
 But, with demand for NHS services rising and new technologies emerging, the NHS needs once more to adapt to a changing world.